NoneShen/Poly-document/new_product/integrate_bridge/bridge.md

 ## Poly Bridge APIs:

-- Get cross chain fee
+- Get cross-chain fee.
-- Get cross chain transaction status
+- Get cross-chain transaction status.
-- Get transaction history
+- Get transaction history.
-- Get token basic information
+- Get basic token information.
-- Get token mapping relationship between different chains
+- Get token mapping relationship between different chains.
-- Get the expected cross chain duration
+- Get the expected cross-chain duration.

 ### Get cross chain fee

-This API returns transaction fee which will be charged on the source chain in cross-chain transaction.
+This API returns a transaction fee charged on the source chain in a cross-chain transaction.
 And if `SwapTokenHash` is specified, the transferable amount will be returned.

 API